Click here to see maps of Stockgrove in 1924 and 1880

 I shall be 92 on 1 June next (2012).

 In the Bedfordshire archives there is an account by Grace Howell of a secret meeting of eleven Generals in a cottage in Stockwood Park c.
 1941.
 This is almost certainly Stockgrove Park for many reasons, particularly as Bletchley Park code-breakers were stationed at Stockgrove House and also the Duncombe Arms in Great Brickhill.
-Click the heading to go straight to the article.
+Click the heading will load a PDF of the article.

 Born Alton, Hants, 16